Quetzalcoatlus: Feeding and ecological niche

 In 1975, Douglas Lawson rejected the notion that Quetzalcoatlus might have had a fish-eating (piscivorous) lifestyle like pteranodontids.
 The Big Bend site where the holotype was discovered is roughly 250 mi removed from the coastline, and since Lawson believed that the river systems of the locality were too small to support an animal the size of Q. northropi, he instead suggested that it was a scavenger, similar to vultures.
 The holotype was found in close association with the skeletons of Alamosaurus, a titanosaur sauropod, which Lawson cited as further evidence.
 However, David Martill dismissed this connection, noting that the association was nothing more than circumstantial evidence.
-Due to the light construction of Quetzalcoatlus' beak, it would have had to wait for other predators to open up a carcass before it could feed.
+Due to the light construction of Quetzalcoatlus beak, it would have had to wait for other predators to open up a carcass before it could feed.
 Another issue is that, while many scavenging birds have extremely flexible necks allowing them to efficiently probe for meat, Quetzalcoatlus had a stiffer neck, and would not have had the same advantages.
-Since 'Q'. lawsoni's beak was relatively weak and unhooked, being compared by Wann Langston Jr. to chopsticks, it is unlikely that it could have torn flesh from a carcass.
-In the coming decades, further hypotheses regarding Quetzalcoatlus' ecology were put forward.
+Since Q. lawsonis beak was relatively weak and unhooked, being compared by Wann Langston Jr. to chopsticks, it is unlikely that it could have torn flesh from a carcass.
+In the coming decades, further hypotheses regarding Quetzalcoatlus ecology were put forward.
 Lev Alexandrovich Nesov, in 1984, suggested that Q. northropi and other azhdarchids were piscivorous after all, and that they were ecological analogs to modern skimmers, which feed by skimming the water's surface.
 He did not, however, indicate any morphological indicators for this behavior, and indeed, azhdarchids lack many of the adaptations necessary for such a feeding method (such as robust, aerodynamic beaks with shock-absorbing structures, and the neck flexibility necessary for skimming).
 Thus, skimming is very unlikely.
 Another hypothesis, proposed by Langston, is that azhdarchids probed for burrowing invertebrates, using its beak to pluck them from the substrate.
 Among the evidence provided by Langston was extensive bioturbation of the strata around Quetzalcoatlus fossils, indicative of extensive invertebrate activity; this has since been suggested to be totally circumstantial.
-Such a lifestyle has subsequently been suggested for 'Q'. lawsoni.
+Such a lifestyle has subsequently been suggested for Q. lawsoni.
 However, wading animals tend to have large, long and broad feet, with a high surface area.
-This contrasts the morphology seen in 'Q'. lawsoni and other azhdarchids, which had small, narrow feet.
+This contrasts the morphology seen in Q. lawsoni and other azhdarchids, which had small, narrow feet.